daviddetorres/hipster-metrics-with-prometheus/README.md

 helm install stable/prometheus-operator --version=8.2.4 --name=monitoring --namespace=monitoring
 ```

+For further details on this installation, you can have a look at [this tutorial](https://medium.com/faun/trying-prometheus-operator-with-helm-minikube-b617a2dccfa3 "Installing Prometheus Operator in minikube") that Sam found.
 Let's have a look at the pods and services that are created in the cluster:

 ![Pods and services created](resources/pods-services-monitoring.png "pods and services created for monitoring")